skywolf829/APMGSRN/README.md

 See installation guide on their github: https://github.com/NVlabs/tiny-cuda-nn.
 Installation on Linux (or WSL) is straightforward, but Windows requires more effort.
 For this reason, we highly recommend Windows users use WSL, as there are no performance decreases, but the OS is more suited for the existing packages and enviroments.
-With or without TCNN Our code should automatically detect if you have it installed, and use it if available.
+With or without TCNN, our code should automatically detects if you have it installed  and uses it if available.
 For linux/WSL, the following will install TCNN:
 ```
 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch